CGVGroup/VH_Text2Anim_Generator/README.md

    - <strong> Do not modify the commands</strong>.
    - To use the models:
       - Clone the required models from my GitHub forks.
-      - Follow each model's instructions in their repository to download the pretrained weights and datasets.
+      - Follow each model's instructions in their repository to download the pretrained weights and datasets ([T2M-GPT](https://github.com/Mael-zys/T2M-GPT), [MDM](https://github.com/GuyTevet/motion-diffusion-model), and [LADiff](https://github.com/AlessioSam/LADiff)).
       - Then update the paths in [config.json](https://github.com/ciroanni/MasterThesis/blob/main/Assets/Scripts/PythonScripts/config.json) accordingly.
       - **Note**: running the models requires a CUDA-capable GPU.